williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ### The FAPP Problem

 John Bell coined the phrase "For All Practical Purposes" (FAPP) to describe approaches that work pragmatically but don't provide deep explanation.
-Everett's original approach might be FAPP—it works, but doesn't deeply explain why.
+Everett's original approach might be FAPP it works, but doesn't deeply explain why.

 ### Why It Wasn't Enough

 Modern Many-Worlds advocates recognize that Everett's original treatment wasn't sufficient.
 While Everett showed how probabilities could emerge "in the limit" (over many measurements), he didn't fully explain why amplitudes should determine these probabilities.

-This is why modern Many-Worlds theory has spawned many variations and extensions—the original formulation left the probability problem open.
+This is why modern Many-Worlds theory has spawned many variations and extensions the original formulation left the probability problem open.

 ## The Carroll-Sebens Approach